 Like I said, neurofeedback has been a mixed bag, so far.
 But I am hanging in there, hoping it will soon get better.
 And I am very grateful for the opportunity to try this.

 Comments are closed for now.
 Thank you for stopping by, and God bless. ….PS: If you believe in prayer, please say a prayer for my physical health.
 One of the problems that my baseline eeg assessment found is very scary.
 Progressive and incurable.
-I want to find out more about it, though, before I write about it here. ….UPDATE ADDED 1 DAY AFTER I WROTE THIS PRAYER REQUEST: I saw my neurofeedback therapist after writing this post, and I told him how worried I have been, since he gave me a copy of my eeg report and I noticed where it says that my brain waves indicate that I may have Parkinson’s disease — which is a very scary, progressive, and incurable disorder of the brain and nervous system, potentially leading to complete paralysis and early death.
+I want to find out more about it, though, before I write about it here. ….UPDATE ADDED 1 DAY AFTER I WROTE THIS PRAYER REQUEST: I saw my neurofeedback therapist after writing this post, and I told him how worried I have been, since he gave me a copy of my eeg report and I noticed where it says that my brain waves indicate that I may have Parkinson’s disease — which is a very scary, progressive, and incurable disorder of the brain and nervous system.

 The therapist assured me that he does NOT believe I have Parkinson’s — he believes my unhealthy brain wave pattern is caused entirely by my extensive trauma history, and my numerous concussions.
 (I have been knocked unconscious four times.
 Only one of those was due to an accident, the other three were caused by physical beatings.)
 The therapist also assured me that my brain is responding very well to the neurofeedback so far, and he believes that after two or three months of training, and maybe sooner, my eeg will no longer indicate Parkinson’s, or any of the numerous other problems that are mentioned in my baseline eeg report.